elisehuard/language-pig/README.md

 ```
 parseFile :: FilePath -> IO PigFile
 ```
 PigFile contains the Root (of AST) and the file name.
+If you want just the AST, parseFileForAST would do it.

 Pretty print the produced tree:
 ```